UPES Dehradun BA Admissions 2026

 Last year, the National Testing Agency has removed a number of languages such as French, Spanish, German, Nepali, Persian and more and a few domain subjects like Entrepreneurship, Teaching Aptitude, Fashion Studies and more.
 Students can check the CUET updated syllabus in this article below and start their preparation accordingly.
 Students are advised to read the entire article to learn more about the syllabus, CUET exam pattern and other important details.

 The CUET UG 2026 exam syllabus is divided into three sections - Section I, Section II and Section III.
 Section I of the CUET entrance exam syllabus 2026 includes questions from languages, Section II includes domain-specific questions and Section III will have questions for the General Test.
-Students can check the CUET revised syllabus domain subjects details in the table below.
+Students can check the CUET subjects details in the table below.
 Click on the links below for CUET syllabus 2026 PDF free download.

-Ranked #45 Among Universities in India by NIRF | 1950+ Students Placed, 91% Placement, 800+ Recruiters
+Last Date to Apply: 25th Feb | Ranked #45 Among Universities in India by NIRF | 1950+ Students Placed, 91% Placement, 800+ Recruiters

 Sections | CUET Entrance Exam Syllabus |